The Delaware DUI Defender

 Information on this website is intended for Delaware drivers only!

-Ever wish you had a Delaware DUI attorney in the car to help if you get pulled over?
+Ever wish you had a Delaware DUI attorney like the Delaware DUI Defender in the car to help if you get pulled over?
 Want to know what to expect if pulled over?
 Ever wonder what your rights are if the police stop you on suspicion of driving while intoxicated?
 I can’t be with you in your car if you are stopped for DUI, but I can give you info now to help you if you are stopped.
 Here are my top tips:

 NEVER DRIVE INTOXICATED OR IMPAIRED.